 Most DL courses, including online classes, require you to take at least one proctored exam.
 If you live outside the Austin area or cannot travel to an ACC Testing Center, you may be able to have exams proctored at another location through the Distance Testing program.
+Note: Distance Testing is not allowed for DLC courses.

 Distance Testing Procedure